cyrustadjiki/Spam-Emails/Spam-Emails.md

 These are just some notes for me...
-# TODO:
-- Change up axis on log_lasso plot
 - Add more color to Confusion Matrix
 - Confirm we want to keep our seed the same for logreg
-- Random Forrest CM
 - Random Name Generator

-# Introduction
-@Zoe

-# Data
-@Zoe
+- Accuracy for Lasso
+- Add URL to data and compare accuracy
+- Have a way to glimpse at data

 ## Loading Data